 Upon completion of construction, an elevation certification (FEMA Elevation Certificate Form 81-31 or any future updates) which depicts the "as-built" lowest floor elevation is required to be submitted to the Floodplain Administrator.
-If the project includes a floodproofing measure, floodproofing certificate Form 81-65 or any future updates) is required to be submitted by the applicant to the Floodplain Administrator.
+If the project includes a floodproofing measure, floodproofing certification (FEMA Floodproofing Certificate Form 81-65 or any future updates) is required to be submitted by the applicant to the Floodplain Administrator.